ManimalaHema/CodeAlpha-Internship-Journey/README.md

 # CodeAlpha Internship Journey

-I am happy to share that I have been selected for the "Full Stack Development Internship at CodeAlpha"
+I am happy to share that I have been selected for the "Full Stack Development Internship at CodeAlpha"🎉

 I strongly believe that platforms like CodeAlpha help students gain valuable hands-on experience through real-world projects and practical